Skip to content

 New and incoming students should be able to find their UW NetID and UW Student ID before submitting their documents.

-Knowingly furnishing false information to any University official violates the Student Conduct Code under WAC 478-121-110.
+Knowingly furnishing false information to any University official violates the Student Conduct Code under WAC 478-121-110, and will be reported to the office of Community Standards & Student Conduct.

 The Immunity Verification Program will process student records within 1-2 business days, possibly longer during busier times.

-- two MMR (Measles-Mumps-Rubella) vaccines that must be taken after the student’s first birthday and taken at least 28 days apart
+• two MMR (Measles-Mumps-Rubella) vaccines that must be taken on or after your first birthday and taken at least 28 days apart

-- OR two Measles and two Mumps vaccines that must be taken after the student’s first birthday and taken at least 28 days apart
+• OR two Measles and two Mumps vaccines that must be taken on or after your first birthday and taken at least 28 days apart

-- OR positive Measles (Rubeola) and Mumps IgG titers, which are blood tests to measure immunity.
+• OR positive Measles (Rubeola) and Mumps IgG titers, which are blood tests to measure immunity.
+Negative or equivocal test results will not meet the requirements.
+Titers must be taken at least 28 days after your most recent MMR vaccine dose.

-- Adults above the age of 50 should discuss their MMR requirements with their medical care team, as there may be some risks involved.
-To satisfy the requirement, students may also request a Measles and Mumps titer test, or an exemption from the requirement.
+Note: If you are over the age of 50, you should discuss your MMR requirements with your medical care team, as there may be some risks involved.
+To satisfy the requirement, you may also request a Measles and Mumps titer test, or an exemption from the requirement.

-Students who were born before 1957, non-matriculated students, students in a fully online program, and students who are only enrolled for one quarter do not need to fulfill the Measles and Mumps requirement.
-Students who are in the Health Sciences Immunization Program must fulfill the MMR vaccine requirement through the HSIP program.
+If you were born before 1957, are non-matriculated, in a fully online program, or enrolled for only one quarter, you do not need to fulfill the Measles and Mumps requirement.

 Accepted versions of the Measles and Mumps vaccines are: